micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 ```

-Note that frequently we'd have a slow run but none of these errors.
-So no indication what was happening until we saw the errors.
+Note that frequently we'd have a slow run but no errors.

+Finally we saw the occassional error which pointed us in the right direction.

 ---

 The Rate Limit Errors prompted the question:

-# "Are we triggering a lot of S3 request retries?"
+	> "Are we triggering a lot of S3 request retries?"

 This could also equally apply to Kinesis or SQS or other APIs